parallelworks/mdlite-workflow/README.md

 ## Optional installation tips

-By default, the PW platform will install Parsl on a remote resource (either a cloud worker or on-premise cluster worker).
-This can add a minute or more to the workflow start, so it can be bypassed by preinstalling Parsl on cloud worker images or on an on-premise cluster.
+By default, the PW platform will install Parsl locally and on a remote resource (either a cloud worker or on-premise cluster worker) if Parsl is not installed in the location specified in `local.conf` and `executors.json`.
+This installation can add a few minutes to the workflow start, so it can be bypassed by preinstalling Parsl on cloud worker images or on an on-premise cluster.

-### Preinstalling Parsl on an on-premise cluster
+### Manually preinstalling Parsl on an on-premise cluster

+Since on-premise clusters are persistent, these steps do not have to be repeated if Parsl is installed either manually (outlined below) or automatically (by `parsl_utils`) the first time a workflow is run.
+Therefore, it is recommened that users follow the autoinstall approach.
+However, if users want direct access, the following steps are one approach to manually deploying a Conda environment to a cluster.
+The essential consideration is that Parsl requires exactly the same version of Python and Parsl on the local and remote systems.
+Another approach is to use `./utils/build_conda_env.sh` as a template.

 To pre-install your `.miniconda3` on an on-premise cluster, use a shared space such as `/scratch` as the workflow work directory